mendts-workshop/timfranklin/README.md

 The current workshop setup includes 3 GitHub, SCA, and SAST organizations.
 - Workshops typically include GitHub and SCA organizations, while SAST organizations are optional depending on workshop requirements ([SAST focused workshops](#sast-focused-workshops)).
 - Additional organizations can be added on demand ([Extending workshop setup](#extending-workshop-setup)).
+  - GitHub organizations have 3 predefined secrets that enable the execution of GitHub actions and integration with Mend: APIKEY, USERKEY, and MENDURL.

 | GitHub.com organization  | SCA organization | SAST organization |
 | --- | --- | --- |